vadim-1998/-/git instractions/Git_instruction.md

 ## 1. Check git install
 Write down command in terminal **git --version**.
-If git download you will see information about version git.
+If git download correct you will see information about current git version.
 Otherwise you see error.

 ## 2. Download git
 Download last version app from site.

-Download defoult settings
+Applay defoult settings

 ## 3. Git settings
-For the first use git.You shoud enter your name and e-mail adress in terminal
+For the first use git.
+You shoud enter your name and e-mail adress in terminal

 ``` git config --global user.name```

 ``` git config --global email.name```
 ## 4. Start work with Git
 First of all you need to create folder on your workspace.
 For the next step you need to open your folder via ``` VS Code``` by using ``` explorer```.
 By the next step you need to create a new fail.
-For this use icon ``` create new fail ``` .After that you need to initialize your folder.
+For this use icon ``` create new fail ``` .
+After that you need to initialize your folder.
 You should write down command in terminal ``` git init ```.
 ## 5. Commands you need to know at the start
 After you initialize folder you can begin your project with git.
 There are some commands you can use
 *  ```git status ``` check your curant status on working tree